reshmabidikar/slate/source/includes/_subscription.md

 **`billCycleDayLocal`**: this value is either the overridden subscription billCycleDay (in case of BCD change) or the value at the subscription, bundle or account level (depending on the catalog [billing alignments](http://docs.killbill.io/latest/userguide_subscription.html#_billing_alignment_rules)).
 For `ACCOUNT` billing alignments, if the account level billCycleDay hasn't been set yet, the value returned would be null.

+**`Evants`**: possible event types are START_ENTITLEMENT, START_BILLING, PAUSE_ENTITLEMENT, PAUSE_BILLING, RESUME_ENTITLEMENT, RESUME_BILLING, PHASE, CHANGE, STOP_ENTITLEMENT, STOP_BILLING, SERVICE_STATE_CHANGE

 ## Subscriptions

+These endpoints support the basic CRUD operations on Subscriptions.

 ### Create a subscription

+This API creates a base product subscription.
+It also creates a bundle to contain the subscription.

 **HTTP Request**